Items that Alter Your Neopet

-When used on a Neopet, this silvery potion will change his or her species to a random Limited Edition species.
+When used on a Neopet, this silvery potion will change its species to a random Limited Edition species.
 It will also check what colour the Neopet was before the potion was used.
-Your pet will retain his or her colour if his or her new species is currently capable of being painted that colour.
+Your pet will retain their colour if their new species is currently capable of being painted that colour.
 For instance, if a Pink Ogrin used a Mysterious Swirly Potion and the randomly chosen new species was Poogle, then the Ogrin would change into a Pink Poogle.
-However, if the new species is not available in your pet's colour, then s/he will turn red, yellow, blue or green.
+However, if the new species is not available in your pet's colour, then it will turn red, yellow, blue or green.
 (For instance, an Alien Aisha who drank the potion and turned into a Hissi would change colour, since there is no such thing as an Alien Hissi.)

 The Mysterious Swirly Potion cannot turn your Neopet into a Draik or Krawk, since these species are Restricted rather than Limited Edition.
 If you want to transform your pet into one of these species, you'll need a Morphing or Transmogrification Potion.